Takhli district: History

-The name of the district originates from the Tikhli (polo) ground in Sang Thong (สังข์ทอง), the royal novel of King Rama II.
-Sang Thong is a novel adapted from Takhli's folklore, that makes it present streets and utilities of the district are named according to the characters in the story.
+The name of district originates from the tikli (polo) ground in Sang Thong, a royal novel by King Rama II.
+The story of Sang Thong was adapted from local folklore of Takhli, which is why many of the district's streets and public utilities are named after characters in the tale.

-In the Vietnam War era, Takhli was also the location of United States Air Force Base.
-Up until now, it is also the location of the Takhli Royal Thai Air Force Base of the Royal Thai Air Force (RTAF).
+During the Vietnam War era, Takhli was the site of a United States Air Force base.
+Today, it remains home to the Takhli Royal Thai Air Force Base, operated by the Royal Thai Air Force (RTAF).

-From the US Air Force setting up a base at that time.
-As a result, Takhli has become a red-light district for service to the G.I., especially in Ban Takhli railway station area there are many pubs, bars and sporting houses, make this quarter known locally as Thanon Daeng (ถนนแดง, "red street").
-These prostitutes were not all local girls, some of them come from nearby areas such as Taphan Hin, Bang Mun Nak, Thap Khlo, Chum Saeng, Thap Krit etc. Nowadays, they have long become desolate places.
+The establishment of the U.S. base led to Takhli becoming a well-known red-light district catering to American G.I.s.
+In particular, the area around Ban Takhli railway station was filled with pubs, bars, and brothels, earning it the local nickname Thanon Daeng (ถนนแดง, [tʰā.nǒn dɛ̄ːŋ], lit. 'red street').
+Not all of the prostitutes were from Takhli itself; many came from nearby districts such as Taphan Hin, Bang Mun Nak, Thap Khlo, Chum Saeng, and Thap Krit.
+Today, these once-bustling quarters have long fallen into decline.

 Geography

 Neighbouring districts are (from the north clockwise): Phayuha Khiri and Tak Fa of Nakhon Sawan; Nong Muang and Ban Mi of Lopburi province; In Buri of Singburi province; and Sapphaya, Mueang Chai Nat, and Manorom of Chai Nat province.

+Takhli is 70 km south of Mueang Nakhon Sawan, the capital district of the province.